IAM827/M365-Dev-Activity/README.md

-# M365-Dev-Activity
+# Microsoft 365 Developer Activity Log

-Weekly developer activity to maintain my Microsoft 365 Developer account and build real-world skills.
+This repo tracks weekly developer activity to maintain my Microsoft 365 E5 sandbox.
+Each folder contains real work done using Power Automate, Power Apps, SharePoint, Graph API, and Teams integrations.

+## Weekly Goals
+- ✅ Run/edit at least one flow
+- ✅ Modify a Power App or SharePoint list
+- ✅ Test a Graph API query
+- ✅ Log activity and push to GitHub

+## Activity Log
+See `/logs/weekly-log.csv` for a timestamped record of all activity.

+## Tools Used
+- Power Automate
+- Power Apps
+- Microsoft Graph Explorer
+- SharePoint
+- GitHub